nakujaproject/LIquid-Rocket-Engine-Development/README.md

 - [] ignition test

 ## Points to note:
-- -> We noticed from designing of spacer thatit is wise to design the spcer after the fabrication of the combustion chamber has taken place.
-This is because of the inconsistencies observed in the dimensions of the combustion chamber after fabrication tht may affect the spaer dimensional accuracy
+- -> We noticed from designing of spacer that it is wise to design the spacer after the fabrication of the combustion chamber has taken place.
+This prevents inconsistencies from the dimensions of the combustion chamber after fabrication.

 ## Citations